WCRP-CMIP/CMIP6_CVs/.github/ISSUE_TEMPLATE.md

 *********************************************
 ## Registering your institution and model
 *********************************************
-Before publishing CMIP6 model output on ESGF, you must register information about your institution and  model as described in the registration guidance document available at https://github.com/WCRP-CMIP/CMIP6_CVs/blob/master/.github/RegistrationGuidance.md.
+Before publishing CMIP6 model output on ESGF, you must register information about your institution and  model as described in the registration guidance documents available at https://github.com/WCRP-CMIP/CMIP6_CVs/blob/master/.github/Institution_registration_template.md and https://github.com/WCRP-CMIP/CMIP6_CVs/blob/master/.github/Model_registration_template.md.

 *********************************************
 ## Raising other issues